Obafemi Martins: Style of play

 A fast, diminutive, and agile left-footed striker, who is quick on the ball, Martins is primarily known for his outstanding pace, mobility, and athleticism as a footballer, as well as his striking power, strength, and his elevation, despite his small stature; he has also stood out for his acrobatic goal celebrations.

 Personal life

 Martins had two brothers who also played football professionally.
-His elder brother, Oladipupo Martins, played for Reggiana, Partizan and Innsbruck before retiring from football in 2009 due to heart problems.
+His elder brother, Oladipupo Martins, was also a professional footballer before retiring in 2009 due to heart problems.
 He died on 8 August 2011 of a suspected heart attack in Lagos, Nigeria.
 Martins' younger brother is John Ronan Martins.
 The name "Obafemi" translates literally to "the king loves me" in the Yoruba language.

 Martins received his U.S. green card in 2015 which qualifies him as a domestic player for MLS roster purposes.

-He is married to Ghanaian-Italian Abigail Barwuah, sister of Mario Balotelli.
-The couple have one child named Kendrick, born in 2013.
+He is married to Ghanaian Abigail Barwuah, the sister of Mario Balotelli.
+The couple have one child, born in 2013.

-His elder son Kevin Maussi Martins (born 31 January 2005) followed on his father's footsteps and became a youth international for Italy.
+His elder son Kevin Martins (b.
+2005) followed in his footsteps and became a youth international for Italy.